 The FCC's EEO rules require broadcasters and MVPDs subject to the recruitment requirements to:

-- provide notice of each full-time job vacancy to recruitment organizations that request notice; and
+- Provide notice of each full-time job vacancy to recruitment organizations that request notice.

-- complete two (for broadcast employment units with five to 10 full-time employees that are located in smaller markets) or four (for employment units with more than 10 full-time employees located in larger markets) longer-term recruitment initiatives within a two-year period.
+- Complete two (for broadcast employment units with five to 10 full-time employees that are located in smaller markets) or four (for employment units with more than 10 full-time employees located in larger markets) longer-term recruitment initiatives within a two-year period.
 MVPDs must complete one (for units with 6 to 10 full-time employees in smaller markets) or two (for units with more than 10 full-time employees in larger markets) initiatives within a one-year period.
 These initiatives can include job fairs, scholarship and internship programs and other community events designed to inform the public about employment opportunities in broadcasting and also include training and mentoring for existing staff.

 The EEO rules include record-keeping and reporting requirements for broadcasters and MVPDs.
 The requirements are more limited for entities in smaller markets.